dispatchrabbi/half-day-security-guide/src/text.md

 ## Use DuckDuckGo
 Instead of using Google for your web searches, use [DuckDuckGo](https://duckduckgo.com/).
 Google collects your search history and uses it to power their advertising business, and they don't need any more of your data than they already have.
 DuckDuckGo doesn't collect any more information from you than they need to.

+You can switch your browser's default search engine in the browser settings.

 ## Type in sensitive websites instead of clicking links
 If you get a message from your bank or a retailer with a link to your account or an invoice, don't click the link — especially if the message was unexpected.
 Instead, open a new tab and navigate to the site yourself to log in.